WELCOME TO THE PATIENT NAVIGATOR PROGRAM (PNP)

 What is the Patient Navigator Program?

-This program is designed to bridge highly skilled international medical graduates (IMGs) into a non-physician occupation in the areas of patient navigation, health promotion/facilitation, and community based research.
+The Patient Navigator Program (PNP) for International Medical Graduates (IMGs) is funded by the Government of Alberta.
+The purpose of this program is to bridge highly skilled international medical graduates (IMGs) into a non-physician occupation in the areas of patient navigation, health promotion /Â facilitation, and medical interpretation.

 It is comprised of the following components:

-• Community Health Promotion and Facilitation Certificate, AIMGA
+Health Promotion / Facilitation

 Practicum Overview